Do You Like Sake to be Hot or Cold?

 Good Effect of Drinking Hot Sake

 Alcohol has a function of cooling the body.
 It may be good in summer, but when you drink cold alcohol in winter, your body gets cooled down.
-By deinking hot sake, you can get the effect of preventing alcohol temperature drop.
+By drinking hot sake, you can get the effect of preventing alcohol droping your body temperature.

 In Japan we have a saying that 『親の小言と冷酒は後から効く』 meaning you only realize afterward that what your parents tell you was right and cold sake is actually making you drunk.